 Abuse as "Normal"

-People abused as children often grow up thinking that abuse is normal behavior that everyone experiences and "par for the course."
-This warped perspective makes abuse victims vulnerable to perpetuating the cycle of abuse as they grow older.
+People abused as children often grow up thinking that abuse is normal behavior that everyone experiences.
+This warped perspective makes abuse victims vulnerable to continuing the cycle of abuse as they grow older.
 Those previously abused people who get involved in romantic relationships as adults may find themselves attracted to people who will abuse them.
 They may even believe that the abusive behaviors their partner periodically acts out are proof of passion and love.
 Alternatively, abuse victims may have internalized the ethic of abuse and may think that it is a normal and appropriate way to deal with others.
 Parents who were abused as children may find it easy to rationalize abusing their own children.
-"Spare the rod and spoil the child" is the common refrain here.
 In effect, being abused as a child tends to set people up to either continue to be abused as adults or to become abusive people themselves and carry on the cycle of violence with new partners and children.

 Sub-Clinical Post-Abuse Issues

-While some abuse victims develop diagnosable mental health or medical disorders, the majority of abuse survivors will end up with less severe outcomes that might be best described as sub-clinical (e.g., not sufficient to meet criteria for a disorder) post-abuse issues.
-These issues may include:
+While some abuse victims develop diagnosable mental health or medical disorders, the majority of abuse survivors will end up with less severe outcomes that don't meet full criteria for a mental health disorder.
+These still serious and difficult issues may include: